 – coxy –

-If you feel like you need more help in creating your personal Style, feel free to contact me and connect to my social media.
+If you feel like you need more help in creating your personal Style, feel free to contact me and connect with my social media.

 Be everything that is you.